Monduli/big_brother_pyqt/README.md

 ## Overview

-This was originally a terminal app and proper text is still being added to the PyQT interface.
-If you feel something is missing from the interface, look at the terminal.
-If it's still missing, see the TODO section below.

 ### On opening:

 - The app will generate a list of 12 houseguests.
-To change the number, update `NUM_PLAYERS` at the top of the code.
 - Houseguests are assigned a random profession.
-Add more to `PROFESSIONS` for more variety.

-### On "Continue":
+### Important distinction: Proceed is one action at a time.
+Conclude Week is the whole week at once.

 - An HOH is randomly chosen.
 Code prevents repeat HOHs.
 - The HOH nominates two players based on impressions and targets (see "Under the Hood" below).
 - The HOH, nominees, and 3 randomly selected houseguests play in the POV competition.
-- Someone wins the POV and decides randomly whether to use it or not, unless they won it themselves.
+- Someone wins the POV and decides randomly whether to use it (guaranteed if they are nominated) or not
 - Houseguests vote to evict someone.
-For now this is random.
+Alliances do factor into it somewhat.
 - With 3 or fewer players left, there is no POV competition.
-- At the final 2, the remaining houseguests give speeches, which currently do nothing.
+- At the final 2, the winner is chosen.
-- In the terminal, you'll see who the evicted houseguests voted for and a winner is declared.

 ### On "Reset":

 - Resets the game.
-Currently breaks some buttons.

 ## Under the Hood